-(Grades K-2) On an imaginary walk through the forest, students will discover different animal groups and compare their differences and similarities.
-They will look at animals with and without backbones and then examine birds, reptiles, mammals, and amphibians to compare their life cycles and special characteristics that make each group unique.
+(Grades K-2) On an imaginary walk through the forest, students will discover a variety of animal groups and compare their differences and similarities.
+They will look at animals with and without backbones and then examine birds, reptiles, mammals, and amphibians to compare the life cycles and special characteristics that make each group unique.

 (Grades K-2) What are fossils and how do they form?
 What clues can they give us to life in the past?
 Students will become paleontologists as they answer these and other questions about fossils and prehistoric life from three different periods in Earth’s history.

 (Grades 2-5) Explore cultural diversity and history among Native peoples in the Northeast, Northwest, Southwest, and Arctic.
 Through guided discovery, students investigate food, clothing, and homes to understand how environment influences people and their culture.
 Available in Spanish.

 (Grades K-12) On the Day of the Dead, November 2nd, Mexicans celebrate death as a part of life.
 Visit an ofrenda, or altar, to explore the elements of this festival through hands-on artifacts, and then make a craft to take home – select either calacas (skull masks) or cempasúchils (paper flowers) at registration.
 Available in Spanish.

 (Grades 3-5) By comparing and contrasting a variety of predators, students will discover the specialized adaptations that allow them to find and capture their prey.
 They will examine the eyes, ears, teeth, and beaks that enable animals to successfully hunt fish, insects, mice, and clams.

 (Grades 3-5) Starting with the human skeleton, students will investigate the functions of bones.
 By examining the skeletal structures of other animals, students will observe how these creatures’ bodies have become adapted for jumping, flying, and other lifestyles.